moustafamaher13/shoppingapp_kinglook/README.md

 3) product cards and this was responsible for adjusting the card specs and view of the product
 4) hotoffers and i used it to work horozontial as requested

+Update1: i have changed the app to start from SignUp page i have used and created conditions for the password and email enterance

 Thank you and looking forward to hearing your positive feedback